busymachines-labs/busymachines-commons/json/README.md

 ## How it works
 This module is a thin layer over [circe](https://circe.github.io/circe/), additionally, it depends on [shapeless](https://github.com/milessabin/shapeless).
 The latter being the mechanism through which `auto` and `semiauto` derivation can be made to work.

 You can glean 99% of what's going on here by first understanding `circe`.
 This module provides just convenience, and a principled way of using it.
-The only
+The only "real" contribution of this is that provides a `Codec` type class, which is lacking from `circe`.

+### Transitive dependencies
+- circe 0.8.0 (with all its modules)
+- shapeless 2.3.2
+- cats 0.9.0

 ## Common usage